Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 }
 ```

-## XIAO ESP32C3 Getting SenseCAP AI Answer
+## XIAO ESP32C3 Getting SenseCraft AI Advisor

 ### Step 6.
 Create API Access

-If you want to call the AIGC interface of SenseCAP, then you need to prepare the API ID and API Access Key in SenseCAP.
+If you want to call the AIGC interface of SenseCraft, then you need to prepare the API ID and API Access Key in SenseCraft.
 Select **Access API keys** in the left menu bar of the dashboard.
 Then click **Create Access Key** at the top.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiao-connect-sensecap/12.png" style={{width:1000, height:'auto'}}/></div>